Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

-# Module 3 - Lab 1 - Exercise 2 - Mitigate threats using Microsoft Defender for Cloud
+# Lab 03: Mitigate threats using Microsoft Defender for Cloud

 ## Lab scenario